jeremiahrose/Puritan/README.md

-# RPi0W
+# RPi0w-PD

-## A power-loss resistant, fast boot embedded linux for running PD on RPi0W.
+## A power-loss resistant, fast boot embedded linux for running Pure Data on the Raspberry Pi Zero W.

 ###### Features:
 - Instant off: Power can be removed without proper shutdown